johnsonjh/dps8m-proxy/README.md

   make
   ```

+* If you don’t have a (POSIX/GNU/BSD) `make` available for reason,
+  `go build` is sufficient.

-* A `cross` target is available via the `Makefile` that attempts to
+* A [`cross` script](.cross.sh) is available (or just  `make cross`)
-  build `proxy` binaries for all supported `GOOS` and `GOARCH`
+  that attempts to build `proxy` binaries for all supported `GOOS`
-  combinations.
-At the time of writing, 41 binaries are built for
+  and `GOARCH` combinations.
+At the time of writing, 41 binaries
-  12 operating systems (running on 13 different architectures):
+  are built for 12 operating systems (IBM AIX, Android, Apple macOS,
-  IBM AIX, Android, Apple macOS, Dragonfly BSD, FreeBSD, illumos,
+  Dragonfly BSD, FreeBSD, illumos, Linux, NetBSD, OpenBSD, Plan 9,
-  Linux, NetBSD, OpenBSD, Plan 9, Solaris, and Microsoft Windows.
+  Solaris, and Microsoft Windows) running on 13 different hardware
+  architectures.

 * You can also install this software using `go install`: